brooklynrail/brooklynrail-platform/content/events/2021/12/back-in-town-elizabeth-murray.md

 title: "Back In Town: Elizabeth Murray"
 deck: "Featuring Jason Andrew, Yevgeniya Baras, Deborah Kass, Rachel Eulena Williams, and Nancy Princenthal "
-summary: Artists Jason Andrew, Yevgenia Baras, Deborah Kass, and Rachel Eulena Williams join art historian and writer Nancy Princenthal for a conversation on Elizabeth Murray.
+summary: Manager & Curator of the Estate of Elizabeth Murray Jason Andrew and artists Yevgenia Baras, Deborah Kass, and Rachel Eulena Williams join art historian and writer Nancy Princenthal for a conversation on Elizabeth Murray.
   We conclude with a poetry reading by Chekwube Danladi.
 people:
   - person: jason-andrew
   - person: yevgeniya-baras